Sweeta-Selvan/Stage-two/scRNA_pipeline.md

 nuocytes, b cells naive, gamma delta T cells , neutrophils are top  four abundant cell clusters, indicating the sample is from infected  patient.
 Presence of these cells indicates allergic environment. neutrophils > monocytes with NK cells comparable to neutrophils — points to an innate -inflammation.The lack of a large monocyte expansion and absence of a clear activated-NK transcriptional signature
 (cytotoxic genes) would favour mild-to-moderate inflammation or contamination.

+How to run notebook
+=

+This notebook implements a complete single-cell RNA-seq (scRNA-seq) analysis workflow using Python and Scanpy.
+The goal is to preprocess raw scRNA-seq data, perform clustering and dimensionality reduction, annotate cell types, and extract meaningful biological insights.

+How to Run in Google Colab
+-Open the Notebook
+-Upload your notebook file to Colab or open it directly from GitHub.
+-Install Required Packages
+-Install Python packages such as Scanpy, Anndata, and plotting libraries (Matplotlib, Seaborn).

+Upload Your Data
+-Upload your raw count matrices or preprocessed files to Colab.
+-Run Notebook Cells Sequentially
+-Start from the top and execute cells in order to ensure all dependencies are loaded.
+-The pipeline will automatically perform quality control, normalization, feature selection, clustering, and visualization.

+View Results
+-UMAP and PCA plots show cluster separation.
+-Cluster labels and cell-type annotations provide biological insight.
+-Save or Download Results
+-Save the processed data for future analysis.
+-Download plots and tables as images or spreadsheets if needed.

+Always run cells in order to avoid errors.
+Adjust filtering thresholds, highly variable gene selection, and clustering resolution based on the dataset.
+For large datasets, we can mount Google Drive to read and save files directly, avoiding repeated uploads.